-Everyone, everything, should be mainstream, especially in YA publishing.
+Everyone, everything, should be mainstream, especially in YA and new adult publishing.

 Teenagers, who will be faster than adults to question norms and pick up on injustices, should be catered to in the novels they read and not be defrauded in this respect.